 Comparing it against the Lo & Sons bags.

-It’s almost impossible not to compare it against the Lo & Sons bags.
-Not only because it was one of the first products that got the green light from us, but because Lo & Sons pioneered a forward-thinking bag from the get-go.
+It's almost impossible not to compare it against the Lo & Sons bags.
+Not only because it was one of the first products that got the green light from our editorial team 👍, but because Lo & Sons pioneered a forward-thinking bag from the get-go.
 And also, because the silhouette is very similar.

 There are also similar construction and design elements, but with some very subtle differences.
 But first, let's get physical with both bags.

-It’s hard to say whether the Away bag will hold up as long as the Lo & Sons has, which truthfully lasted somewhere between three to four years before somewhat looking like it has expired, after a few hundred thousand miles on the road.
+It's hard to say whether the Away bag will hold up as long as the Lo & Sons has—which truthfully lasted somewhere between three to four years before somewhat looking like it expired—some few hundred thousand miles on the road.